wp-plugins/google-calendar-events/readme.txt

 This plugin was originally created by [Ross Hanney](http://www.rhanney.co.uk), a web developer based in the UK specialising in WordPress and PHP.

+## Available Translations ##

-Spanish translation provided by Eduardo Larequi of [educacion.navarra.es/web/pnte/](http://www.educacion.navarra.es/web/pnte/).
+* Spanish - Provided by Eduardo Larequi of [educacion.navarra.es/web/pnte/](http://www.educacion.navarra.es/web/pnte/).
-Italian translation provided by Francesco Paccagnella of [pacca.it](http://www.pacca.it/)).
+* Italian - Provided by Francesco Paccagnella of [pacca.it](http://www.pacca.it/).
-French translation provided by Vincent Bray.
+* French - Provided by Vincent Bray.
+* German - Provided by Stefanie Drucker.
+* Norwegian - Provided by Tore Hjartland.

 == Installation ==